RishabhRD/RishabhRD.github.io/resume.md

 - **[std::expected](https://github.com/RishabhRD/expected) (Part of C++23 now)**: Implemented the ISO standard C++ proposal **[P2505](http://wg21.link/p2505)** in C++20.
 The implementation is also acknowledged in the proposal.
-The motive of std::expected is to introduce a functional way of error handling.
+The motive of std::expected is to introduce a functional way of error handling in C++ standard library.
 - **libunifex (Proposed for C++26)**: Implemented many unimplemented async algorithms proposed in **[P2300](https://wg21.link/p2300)** in **facebook's** libunifex library from scratch.
 Thus also got my copyright on those files in